foundry-rs/book/src/tutorials/foundry-docker.md

 ### Why is this useful?

-Docker is about portability, re-producibility, and environment invariance.
+Docker is about portability, reproducibility, and environment invariance.
 This means you can be less concerned about unexpected changes when you switch between environments, networks, developers, etc. Here are a few basic examples of why **I** like to use Docker images for smart contract deployment:

 * Reduces overhead of ensuring system level dependencies match between deployment environments (e.g. does your production runner always have the same version of `forge` as your dev runner?)
 * Increases confidence that code has been tested prior to deployment and has not been altered (e.g. if, in the above image, your code re-compiles on deployment, that's a major red flag).